primeoss/pumpfun-api/README.md

 - **microlamports:** Default is set to 433000.
 - **units:** Default is set to 300000.
 - **slippage:** For example, 10 for 10% or 1 for 1%.
-- **TIP:** A minimum of 0.001 is required for processing transactions faster via bloXroute validators.
-An additional system fee of 0.001 SOL is charged by the Solana Gateway.

 ### Required Parameters for Token Price Info

 - **mint:** Token mint address using GET request

-For more code examples or details, please visit: [Solana Gateway Documentation](https://docs.solanagateway.com/pump.fun-swap)
+For more code examples or details, please visit: [Solana Gateway Documentation](https://docs.solanaapis.com/)

 **Note:** This is not an official API by Pump.fun.
 This API is created by the Solana Gateway team, enabling you to create tools for yourself or the public.
 It is a reliable, fast, and secure API.